 - Turn on the projector and select the image source

-- Troubleshoot display problems

 - Adjust the image

 - Shut down the projector

 Projecting the Image

 Make sure your projector and other equipment are set up as described in Chapter 1.
 Then follow the instructions below to start the projector and display an image.